Home Services Our Team Owners Tenants Properties Get Started

 Collections Agency Referral

-Unpaid balances are referred to a collections agency for credit reporting — the debt is reported to major credit bureaus and may appear on the tenant's credit report for future housing or employment applications.
+If we are unsuccessful in collecting unpaid balances from a past tenant, the account will also be referred to a collection agency for further attempts.
+The debt is reported to major credit bureaus and may appear on the tenant's credit report for future housing or employment applications until paid in full.

 No prices are disclosed on this page.
 Court filing fees, appearance fees, and legal cost structures are outlined in your Property Management Agreement (Paragraph 6G).
 All fees are nominal relative to the protection they provide.
 Contact our team for a full overview.